joomengine/jcb-documentation/english/Adding-Admin-Views-to-a-Component.md

 In this tutorial, we'll explore how to **add admin views** to a component using **Joomla Component Builder (JCB)**.
 You'll learn how to connect your created admin views to your component, configure visibility settings, enable key Joomla features like **Auto Check-In**, **Version History**, **Import/Export**, and **Front-End Editing**, and understand how these affect your workflow and generated component.

+Admin Views are the mandatory, schema-defining layer for every JCB-built component.
+Each one is bound to a database table and automatically supplies the generated models, controllers, list/edit layouts, and permission handling that power Joomla's MVC stack.
+Because of this, a component cannot compile without at least one Admin View, and any additional component behaviour should always build on top of these generated CRUD foundations.

 This section assumes that you have already:

 * Installed Joomla Component Builder.
 * Created one or more **Admin Views** with fields (see the previous tutorials on Field Types and Admin Views).

+> **Need to update a shared Admin View?** Inside JCB select the view, click **Reset** to pull the latest version from this repository, or point your instance to a fork if you maintain a customised baseline.
+This keeps collaborative projects aligned while still allowing overrides per project.

 ---